AI Navigator: How to Implement AI model (RA8)

 i.
 Initialize Memory

-Initialize the memory used to store data such as the model.
+Initialize the memory used to store data such as the model, if required by your system configuration.

 ii.
 Initialize Ethos-U (NPU)